johannesegger/GetIt/docs/challenges/rainbow-drawing.md

     }
     ```

-While `if` at first looks very similar to `while`, `else` and `else if` bring in some peculiarities which you should get familiar with by playing around with the above example.
+While `if` at first looks very similar to `while`, `else` and especially the use of `else if` bring in some peculiarities which you should get familiar with by playing around with the above example.